MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/30-dependencies/dep-codelab01/README.md

     java -jar my-dependency-project.jar
     ```
 15. Unpackage the my-dependency-project.jar file, inspect the Manifest file.
-See that the Guava jar is not packaged inside the my-dependency-project.jar, although it is referenced
+See that the Guava jar is not packaged inside the my-dependency-project.jar, although it is referenced by code part of my-dependency-project.jar.
+Therefore it is of critical importance the guava jar is available (placed on) the classpath.

+Hopefully it's becoming clear that compiling, packaging and managing (external) dependencies becomes
+a huge task on big projects when doing it manually...

+It's for that reason we will introduce a build (compilation, packaging, deploying, test-running,...)
+and dependency management tool such as Maven...